 #4: You Find Paraphernalia

 This is a tell-tale sign that someone is using drugs in your home.
-It could be a friend, but chances are your teen is somehow involved with drugs if you find pipes, papers, tin boxes, burnt spoons, or needles.
+They may say they’re just holding it for a friend, but chances are your teen is somehow involved with drugs if you find pipes, papers, tin boxes, burnt spoons, or needles.
 Your best bet here is to tactfully avoid confronting them with the evidence, or even mentioning it, because that will come across as a serious violation of trust, and probably push them farther away.